Effectively changing behaviour with our Behavioural Maps

 With every choice we make, a lot happens in our head.
 There are all kinds of psychological processes behind our behaviour, of which we are usually unaware.
 Easily said, we have a whole network of 'buttons' in our head.
 The way these buttons are pushed at the moment we are making choices, determines which choices we eventually make.

 There is no such thing as an on or off switch for behaviour.
 That makes changing behaviour effectively and in the long term complicated.
 It is important to know how choices are made, which buttons are important, and how to push them right in a specific situation to get people to make certain choices.

-To make that easier, we develop Behavioural Maps.
-They make psychological knowledge and behavioural science more understandable, manageable and applicable.
-We will now explain what a Behavioural Map is, and why it's so valuable when applying knowledge about behaviour in practice.
+To make this more easy, we develop Behavioural Maps.
+They make psychological knowledge and behavioural science more clear, understandable and applicable.
+In this article, we will explain what a Behavioural Map is, and what makes it so valuable when applying knowledge about behavioural change in practice.